dstein64/vrapi/README.md

 <img src="example.png?raw=true" width="480"/>

-This repository contains the code for *Visualizing Representations of Adversarially Perturbed Inputs*, our paper that proposes a metric for evaluating 2D dimensionality reduction algorithms for visualizing the representations of adversarially perturbed inputs.
+This repository contains the code for [Visualizing Representations of Adversarially Perturbed Inputs](https://arxiv.org/abs/2105.14116), our paper that proposes a metric for evaluating 2D dimensionality reduction algorithms for visualizing the representations of adversarially perturbed inputs.

 Reported running times are approximate, intended to give a general idea of how long each step will take.
 Estimates are based on times encountered while developing on Ubuntu 20.10 with hardware that